 Refresh & Remind - Review computer security at your team meetings to remind existing team members of good practices and to introduce these practices to new employees.
 You can find more tips to help reduce ransomware infections in this post.

-IT Security Services In Toronto ON: TUCU is an IT Services Provider in Toronto ON, offering network security assessment, remediation and support.
+IT Security Services In Toronto ON: TUCU is an IT Services Provider in Toronto ON, offering IT security assessment, remediation and support.
 Schedule your free phone consultation to discover how we can help you limit exposure and protect your business.